Cover image: Cape Eagle-Owl by Jorrie Jordaan – Rhodes Quarry, Grahamstown, Eastern Cape – BirdPix No. 86047

 Further Resources

-This species text is adapted from the first Southern African Bird Atlas Project (SABAP1), 1997.
+This species text for Cape Eagle Owl in the first Southern African Bird Atlas Project (SABAP1), 1997.

 The use of photographs by Alan Collett, Craig Peter, Jorrie Jordaan, Kevin Lavery, Liezl De Klerk, Maans Booysen and Pamela Kleiman is acknowledged.